 Yesterday my post went up on Vintage Indie for a DIY makeover project that I recently finished.
 Thanks again to Gabreial for inviting me.
 You can check it out right here.
-But I wanted to repost it here on papernstitch too…So here it is:
+But I wanted to repost it here on paper and stitch too…

 When I started thinking about what I could do for this post, I walked around the house a couple of times to gather up some goodies, and all I seemed to find was some house paint and an old, wooden toothbrush holder.
-I really didn’t like the way the container looked, so I thought I would give it a little makeover.

 I decided to turn it in to a modern vase, since I really didn’t need a fancy toothbrush holder (seriously what was I thinking when I bought that thing).

 Once that is finished, you are ready to start painting.
 I painted the entire piece (inside and out) white.

 If your paint job is looking a little clumpy, hit it with a little more sandpaper and then move on to another coat of paint.

 If your wooden container doesn’t have any engraved details, you can paint a leaf or flower motif on it to achieve the same look.
 I would do a couple coats of this.

 So, it is now time to find a small glass that you can stick inside the opening.
 I happen to have a vintage juice glass that fits perfectly!

 That’s it for this DIY.
 I have some more in the wings for next week that I am looking forward to getting posted.
-Until then, you can check out past tutorials from papernstitch right here.